21 Unsupervised Learning Review

 Part 1: enduring, big picture concepts

-Slide 1 of the STAT 253 Concept Maps presents a set of enduring, big picture questions that are critical to doing, critiquing, and understanding machine learning analyses.
+Slide 1 of the STAT 253 Concept Maps (link above) presents a set of enduring, big picture questions that are critical to doing, critiquing, and understanding machine learning analyses.
 I hope these stick with you for years to come.
 They are also important for Quiz 3.

 Respond in your own words!